Background pattern

 • visual disturbances,

-• oscillopsia (visual disturbance where objects appear to move) or other visual disorders
+• oscillopsia (visual disturbance where objects appear to be moving) or other vision disorders

 • tinnitus,